“Wellington vitally needs infrastructure which supports contemporary practice like the UDB.” Jo Randerson, Barbarian Productions

-Got an Idea?
+Got an Innovative Idea?

 Demonstrate professionalism and a very clear idea.
 Projects should have future potential for growth, and individuals/organisations should demonstrate that they are ready to look after a space professionally and responsibly.
 We believe looking after space and public interaction lead to the development of professional skills and business practice, but we need to have confidence you are ready to take on a space.

 Existing Relocating Projects Projects that involve relocating from an existing rented commercial space in Wellington city are not eligible.
 We do not want to undermine existing businesses and tenancies.
 Rather, we prioritise new projects and initiatives.

-Licenses for properties are negotiated on a rent-free basis, either for a prescribed period of a few weeks or months, or on a rolling license that gives either party the ability to give the other 30 days notice.
+Licenses for properties are negotiated on a rent-free basis, either for a prescribed period of a few weeks or months, or on a rolling license that gives either a party the ability to give the other 30 days notice.
 Licensees pay a small weekly fee of $10 to UDB to help with the coverage of insurance and breakages.
 The temporary license (developed in partnership with major property owners) provides that the licensee: